Things that are bad when nude: You, in public. Things that are good when nude: Your lips, anywhere.

 How I Use It

-When doing a nude lip, I actually apply the lipstick first, so I don’t get that harsh, too-done, lipliner look.
+When doing a perfect nude lip, I actually apply the lipstick first, so I don’t get that harsh, too-done, lipliner look.
 I swipe on two light coats and let it sit for a few minutes.

 Worth noting: Everyone’s base lip color is a little different, so what is “nude” for one person won’t necessarily be the same for the next.